MA Directing

 Course Tutors

-Students will be taught by staff who are specialists within their field and include performers, creatives, entrepreneurs and academics who work professionally in the theatre industry.
+Students will be taught by staff who are specialists within their field and include directors, performers, creatives, entrepreneurs and academics who work professionally in the theatre industry.

 Entry requirements, fees & applying